 By Ana Snyder, M.S., Exercise Physiology; CPT, FNS

 Bikini season is literally right around the corner!
 I’m all about body positivity no matter what your body shape and type, but if you’re looking to trim your tummy and firm up your glutes, here are some fitness tips to help you reach your goals.
+Want to know how to get your beach body?
+Keep reading.

 Quick note: I am a fitness professional, a bikini competitor, and a pro at dialing in my physique.
 I’m often asked about my best tricks for getting a quick beach body, so I provide a few of my go-to’s below.